MicrochipTech/SMART_TRANSPORT/BLE_StarNetwork_Trailer/Trailer-SolarPanel_Sensor/README.md

 	- "app.c" and "app.h",
 	- "app_ble_sensor.c" and "app_ble_sensor.h",
 	- "app_ble_conn_handler.c" and "app_ble_conn_handler.h"
-	- "app_trpc.c" and "app_trpc.h"
-	- "app_trps.c" and "app_trps.h"
 - Replace the above mentioned files in your project folder location(...\firmware\src).
-- Copy the "app_trspc_handler.c","app_trspc_handler.h","app_trsps_handler.c" and "app_trsps_handler.h"files, which can be found by navigating to the cloned repo path: "...\src\app_ble".
-- Replace these files in your project folder location(...\firmware\src\app_ble).

-- Following the below mentioned steps please add the "app_trpc.c" and "app_trpc.h" to th Source files and header files respectively.

-#### To add the folder to your MPLAB project
-- In Projects section, right click on Source files to add the ".c" file and right click on Header files to add the ".h" file.
-- Select "Add existing items from folder".
-- Select Add and browse the location of the folder (...\firmware\src).
-- Make sure the "Files of type" is "C Source files" while adding ".c" files and "Header files" while adding ".h" files.
-- Select the folder and click "add".

 **Step 6** - In "app_user_edits.c", make sure the below code line is commented